xy-241/CS-Notes/content/Tools/Datadog/Datadog APM.md

 ### Terraform Sample Codes

 - Refer to the above [[#Pipe application log to AWS Firelens]], [[#AWS Firelens]] and [[#Datadog Agent Sidecar]] for configuration details
-- Update the highlighted parts with your own values

 ```hcl
 resource "aws_ecs_task_definition" "backend_app" {